Seeking Honesty and Artistry in Motherhood Down Under

 Well then, Kangaroo Spotting is the place for you.

 This blog is a trail of my stories.
-It’s like a growing, twisty map of my search for authenticity and meaning in this foreign world of parenthood.
-Also, I’m learning what it feels like to become a dream-follower. – Dawn
+It’s like a growing, twisty map of my search for authenticity and joy in the foreign lands of parenthood and Australia.
+I’m chasing my kids, my dreams, and inspiring you to do the same. – Dawn

 Thanks for stopping in!

 Let’s be real about a few things.
 This blog is not for everyone but it IS for people who sometimes struggle to remember to search for beauty among the everyday.
 It’s a place for craft connoisseurs and wannabe artists, for lovers of words and for makers.
 It’s for anyone who has let that negative inner-critic prevent them from doing something creative, silly or joyous…I learned to muzzle that voice and so can you.

 If you like connecting to people by reading personal stories, learning about the creative process, or if you just want to hear about one womans attempt to make her (and your) world a more expressive place, then grab a compass and dive right in.